akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 The basic idea behind Event Sourcing is quite simple.
 A persistent actor receives a (non-persistent) command which is first validated if it can be applied to the current state.
 Here validation can mean anything from simple inspection of a command message's fields up to a conversation with several external services, for example.
 If validation succeeds, events are generated from the command, representing the effect of the command.
 These events are then persisted and, after successful persistence, used to change the actor's state.
 When the persistent actor needs to be recovered, only the persisted events are replayed of which we know that they can be successfully applied.
 In other words, events cannot fail when being replayed to a persistent actor, in contrast to commands.
 Event sourced actors may of course also process commands that do not change application state such as query commands for example.

-Akka persistence supports event sourcing with the `ReceivePersistentActor` abstract class.
+Akka persistence supports event sourcing with the `UntypedPersistentActor` abstract class.
 An actor that extends this class uses the persist method to persist and handle events.
-The behavior of an `ReceivePersistentActor` is defined by implementing `Recover` and `Receive` methods.
+The behavior of an `UntypedPersistentActor` is defined by implementing `OnRecover` and `OnCommand` methods.
 This is demonstrated in the following example.

 [!code-csharp[Main](../../examples/Persistence/PersistentActor/PersistentActor.cs?range=9-101)]
 The example defines two data types, `Cmd` and `Evt` to represent commands and events, respectively.
-The state of the `ExamplePersistentActor` is a list of persisted event data contained in `ExampleState`.
+The state of the `PersistentActor` is a list of persisted event data contained in `ExampleState`.

-The persistent actor's `OnReceiveRecover` method defines how state is updated during recovery by handling `Evt` and `SnapshotOffer` messages.
-The persistent actor's `OnReceiveCommand` method is a command handler.
+The persistent actor's `OnRecover` method defines how state is updated during recovery by handling `Evt` and `SnapshotOffer` messages.
+The persistent actor's `OnCommand` method is a command handler.
 In this example, a command is handled by generating two events which are then persisted and handled.
 Events are persisted by calling `Persist` with an event (or a sequence of events) as first argument and an event handler as second argument.

 The `Persist` method persists events asynchronously and the event handler is executed for successfully persisted events.
 Successfully persisted events are internally sent back to the persistent actor as individual messages that trigger event handler executions.
 An event handler may close over persistent actor state and mutate it.
 The sender of a persisted event is the sender of the corresponding command.
 This allows event handlers to reply to the sender of a command (not shown).